uselagoon/lagoon-cli/docs/commands/lagoon_list_variables.md

 ## lagoon list variables

-Show your variables for a project or environment (alias: v)
+List variables for a project or environment (alias: v)

 ### Synopsis

-Show your variables for a project or environment (alias: v)
+List variables for a project or environment (alias: v)

 ```
 lagoon list variables [flags]